 Now, more than ever, the connections we build with students are our top priority.
-We need them to feel safe and we need them to know that we are committed to helping them feel healthy, safe, engaged supported and challenged.
+We need them to know that we are committed to helping them feel healthy, safe, engaged supported and challenged.
 We are committed to kindness, inclusion and equity.
 And we are committed to closing any achievement gaps and achieving educational excellence.

 I am fortunate to work with an outstanding School Board, exceptional employees, amazing students and supportive families and community members.
 Thank you to everyone in the District 54 community who makes a difference in the lives of children.
 We are truly better together.